Painter602/EDLogReader/README.md

 Make sure the device names and id correspond to your devices, check with your VPC Configuration Tool.

-## Run time / Command line parameters
- 	/h or help   - show this help

-	/d or device - open a window and test devices before reading the game log

 ## Trouble shooting
 1) The VPC_LED_Control.exe should be the same version as the VPC Configuration Tool used to configure your device.